 Dental implants won’t slip out of your mouth (as may accidentally happen with dentures) saving you the embarrassment.
 They also do not require any unpleasant adhesives to keep them in place.

 If properly cared for, dental implants can last you a lifetime since they are attached directly to your jawbone.
 Dental implants may fall out as a result of injury, trauma, or gum disease.

 Dental Implants with Wahroonga Family Dental Centre

-Replacing missing teeth is imperative in maintaining your oral, dental, and overall health and dental implants are a great method for doing this since they are a more permanent solution and look, feel, and function just like your natural teeth.
+Replacing missing teeth is important in maintaining your oral, dental, and overall health.
+And dental implants are a great method for doing this for two reasons.